ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

     {: pre}

 4. Once load generation is stopped, wait for a few minutes to see the instances terminating, eventually scaling down to zero instances.
-5. In the "load generator" shell, run the script again to create requests against the app.
-In the other shell, run the `ibmcloud code-engine application get -n frontend` command to see the instance count increasing to 5.
+5. In your local window with the load generator command, run the script again to create requests against the app.
+In the {{site.data.keyword.cloud-shell_short}} session, run the `ibmcloud code-engine application get -n frontend` command to see the instance count increasing to 5.

     Expected Output:
     ```sh